-Friday, May 26, is the deadline for non-daily newspapers (printed one to three days per week) to register for a Print Quality Evaluation from SNPA.
-June 12 is the deadline for daily papers (printed four or more days per week) to register.
-For just $95, newspapers will receive an evaluation of their print quality from three independent judges, and they also will be entered into SNPA's annual Print Quality Contest.
+For just $95, receive an evaluation of your print quality from three independent judges, and also be entered into SNPA's annual Print Quality Contest.
 Additional newspapers printed in the same plant on the same press can be entered for just $50 each.

 A group of three judges will independently and objectively score your newspaper for black ink density and uniformity, color ink density and uniformity, color register, page alignment, litho defects and other defects.
 Judges will not consider print defects such as nip marks on the edges of pages.

 Click the link below for full details and a registration form.MORE

 The Southern Newspaper Publishers Association recognized excellence in newspaper printing at the Annual Meeting in Colorado Springs.
 First-place awards in the SNPA Print Quality Contest were presented to The New York Times (printed by The Buffalo News, Buffalo, N.Y.); The Villages Daily Sun, The Villages, Fla.; The Free Lance-Star, Fredericksburg, Va.; and The News & Advance, Lynchburg, Va.MORE

 SNPA has announced the finalists in this year's Print Quality Contest.
 Awards will be presented at the Annual Meeting in Colorado Springs.MORE

 Here are the instructions for sending the selected papers for evaluation in the 2017 SNPA Print Quality Contest.MORE